Report Animal Concerns

 A Message from Our Leadership

-For decades, laboratory animals have been essential to almost every major advance in human and animal medicine.
-The University of Michigan community is committed to the highest standards of excellent and humane care in the use of these animals in its research, and we believe that this commitment is central to the rigor and impact of our work.
+For decades, laboratory animals have been essential to almost every major advancement in human and animal medicine.
+The University of Michigan (U-M) community is committed to the highest standards of excellent and humane care in the use of these animals in our research and instruction, and we believe that this commitment is central to the rigor and impact of our work.

 Our approach goes beyond strict adherence to all required guidelines.
 In addition, we embrace the principles known as “the three Rs”: reducing the number of animals used to the minimum required for the study, replacing animals with less sentient or non-animal models whenever possible, and refining all practices to provide the best animal welfare possible.

-Our Program comprises three units that support our campus-wide research community and ensure our collective commitment to the welfare of all animals under our care:
+Our Program comprises three units that support the entire U-M community and ensure our collective commitment to the welfare of all animals under our care:

 Through projects and training activities that span a wide variety of fields, including medicine, dentistry, natural resources and the environment, engineering, public health, and kinesiology, scientific and medical knowledge developed through animal research has saved countless lives and improved health outcomes for both humans and animals.